ludviglundgrens/SC1015_project/README.md

 - @twoeasy3 (YOH014@e.ntu.edu.sg)

 ## Problem Definition
-- Utilizing multiple sources, we investigate if we are able to predict player valuation for the next season (2022 season), based on the player historical  player statistics.
+- Utilizing multiple sources, we investigate if we are able to predict player valuation for the next season (2022 season), based on the player historical  player statistics
 - We also analyses what machine learning model is suitable for this prediction.
+- Using these player valuations, we identify potential undervalued players for clubs with budget constraints to purchase

+## Problems Encountered:
+- Player statistic dataset did not contain player valuation.
+Hence, needed to merge player statistic and player valuation dataset
+- Dataset only contains outfield player attributes.
+Goalkeeping attributes not present, hence Goalkeepers need to be removed to prevent innacurate valuations.
+- Attribute's importance varies between Attackers, Midfielders, Defenders.
+Hence, needed to filter out which attributes were important for each player.
+We first filtered it manually based on our football knowledge, trying to keep as many attributes as possible (below are tables of the manually filtered attributes).
+Then, we used SKLearn to find out which attributes were less important and could be removed.

 ## Done:
 - Merge datasets
 - Filter out player_valuation dataset for dates before start of this season (2021-08-13 : 2022-08-06, start of Premiere League).
 - list attributes important to positions

-### To do:
 - Remove Goalkeepers from Dataset
 - Perform Exploratory Data Analysis & Visualisations

+### To do:
+- Choose best model
+- Do Neural Network
+- Highlight Undervalued Players

 #Atrributes: